furkan83/Socket-Programming/README.md

-# Socket-Programming
+# Data communucation project

-A chatbot application we have implemented for our Data communication course project.
-Uses Linux system calls.
+A chatbot application, our data communucation course project.

+## Technology used

+**İstemci:** C

+**Sunucu:** C. Linux socket programming libraries were used.

+## Features

+- The server can handle multiple clients
+- Message sent from one client reaches the other one through the server.